jchelly/flamingo-docs/source/overview.rst

     dark matter, the X-ray luminosity of the gas in several bands, and measurements of the thermal and kinetic Sunyaev–Zeldovich effects.

-See the links in the sidebar for full documentation.
+See the :doc:`FLAMINGO documentation pages <flamingo_docs>` for full descriptions of the outputs.

 Downloading simulation data
 ---------------------------